 Abandonment and For Fault Divorce

-In many places, abandonment or desertion was a traditional “for fault” divorce ground.
+Many states traditionally listed abandonment or desertion among their traditional, “for fault” divorce grounds.
 In Connecticut, the “for fault” divorce grounds include (among other things):

 - Willful desertion for one year with total neglect of duty